 The biorepository — which stores inpatient, ambulatory, and survivor samples — is already accelerating BMC and Boston University researchers' work and helping to secure National Institutes of Health funding to investigate crucial aspects of the virus.
 The researchers are also working with industry to develop more rapid and effective diagnostics, which is a vital component to stopping the virus's spread.
 In addition, the biorepository works in partnership with the Massachusetts Consortium on Pathogen Readiness, a groundbreaking research collaboration among the state’s academic medical centers focused on rapid response to COVID-19.

-Researchers also hope the biorepository will help illuminate over time something that remains unclear: the virus’s long-term impact on the body and the body’s immunity against re-infection.
+Researchers hope the biorepository will help illuminate over time something that remains unclear: the virus’s long-term impact on the body and the body’s immunity against re-infection.
 Bhadelia is the principal investigator of IRECOVER (Immune Response and Medical Complications of COVID Survivors), a natural history study that aims to track the infection’s impact from the point of patient hospitalization through two-year survivorship.

 Enabling racial diversity in biomedical research

-Minority communities are often left out of biomedical research due to a lack of outreach or lack of participation due to deep-seeded mistrust in research practices from systemic racism and discrimination.
-BMC’s COVID-19 Biorepository is incredibly valuable because of the racial and socioeconomic diversity of its samples: Two-thirds of BMC’s patients hail from Black or Latinx communities, and heaviliy-impacted patient groups are well represented in the biorepository’s COVID-positive samples.
+Minority communities are often left out of biomedical research due to a lack of outreach or lack of participation due to deep-seated mistrust in research practices from systemic racism and discrimination.
+BMC’s COVID-19 Biorepository is incredibly valuable because of the racial and socioeconomic diversity of its samples: Two-thirds of BMC’s patients hail from Black or Latinx communities, and heavily-impacted patient groups are well represented in the biorepository’s COVID-positive samples.

 “The fact that we are a hospital that is centered within these communities and that we have built long-term trust with patients has helped us build a biorepository that is representative and unique and provides national insight on a highly-affected population.
-These specimens come from racially and ethnically-diverse populations and also disadvantaged populations, such as people with substance use disorders,” says Bhadelia.
+These specimens come from racially and ethnically diverse populations and also disadvantaged populations, such as people with substance use disorders,” says Bhadelia.
 “We provide a unique opportunity to help understand what is driving disparities in COVID-19 outcomes and bridge them.”